 Applicants for admission must:

 CSU must establish the identity of the student who registers in distance education programs to assure it is the same student who participates in and completes courses and receives academic credit.
-Applicants are required to submit a color image of a valid government-issued photo ID, such as a state driver’s license, state identification card, or U.S. passport during the admission process.
-CSU reserves the right to require additional sources of identity verification, such as:
+Applicants are required during the admissions process to submit a color image of a valid government-issued photo ID, such as a state driver’s license, state identification card, or U.S. passport.
+CSU reserves the right to require additional sources of identity verification, such as the following:

 International applicants are required to submit a color image of a valid international government –issued driver’s license, national/state/province identity card (including European ID card), or a valid international travel passport.
-Additional identity verification sources may be required, such as but not limited to:
+Additional identity verification sources may be required, such as but not limited to the following:

 These programs are designed for adult students with commitments, obligations, and schedules that require additional flexibility beyond that offered in standard cohort online programs with weekly deadlines.
 Because of the additional flexibility, these programs are not eligible for FSA, and students must be disciplined and committed to a rigorous study schedule to ensure successful course completion with the ten weeks allotted.
-All students enrolling in these programs for the first time at CSU are admitted conditionally and in a provisional academic status for twelve (12) semester hours to demonstrate successful academic progress.
-Upon continuation in the program beyond 12 semester hours, the student may be admitted unconditionally into the declared academic degree program if all other admission requirements are met.
+All students enrolling in these programs for the first time at CSU are admitted conditionally and in a provisional academic status for twelve (12) semester hours in undergraduate programs and 6 semester hours in graduate programs to demonstrate successful academic progress.
+Upon continuation in the program beyond this period, the student may be admitted unconditionally into the declared academic degree program if all other admission and document requirements are met.
 Students enrolled in the doctoral program are not eligible for this online enrollment option.

 Curriculum at CSU is delivered completely online using the Blackboard learning management system.
 CSU students must have access to the Internet and an appropriate individual (non-shared) e-mail account in order to complete a program of study at CSU.
 If personal Internet service is unavailable, you are encouraged to contact local libraries, schools or a public business to locate access to the Internet.
 The course syllabus, study guide, and examinations are all provided within the online course.